Kordofan: After 1840

-The Mahdi captured El-Obeid in 1883.
+The Mahdi captured El Obeid in 1883 with the help of the merchant elite, such as the former Ja'alin Governor, Ilyas Pasha Um Barir.
 The Egyptian government dispatched a force from Cairo under the British General William Hicks, which was ambushed and annihilated at Sheikan to the south of El Obeid.
 Following British reoccupation in 1898, Kordofan was added to the number of provinces of the Sudan.

 In 1973 it was split into the provinces (mudiriya) of North Kordofan and South Kordofan, which became states (wilayat) in 1994.
 In 2011, armed conflict in South Kordofan broke out in June 2011, ahead of independence for South Sudan.
 Fighting has since involved rebel groups in Darfur and has expanded into North Kordofan.

+In 2023, the war in Sudan triggered conflict in the region again.
+As of early 2026, RSF captured West Korodofan, SPLM-N remains in small pockets in South Kordofan, with the government in control of most of the eastern and central areas.
+It has been the main battlefield in 2026 due to the army's recapture of many areas in east and central Sudan, and the RSF finishing the Darfur campaign.